Estete9/Estete9/README.md

 ### Check some of my favorite projects I have worked on:

 ### Full Stack:

 - 📖 [The Bookstore - Book reading list][github_bookstore] Single page that uses Redux to maintain state and Redux Thunk to call for async functions

 - ✅ [TodoList - Minimalist Task list][github_todolist] Single Page Website that stores tasks internally and populates the UI dynamically, using Webpack, SASS, local storage, and more.
 - 📄 [Solid foundation - Webpack and libraries template][github_webpack] A template project to clone and to use in your next project, this includes ESLINT, STYLELINT - WEBPACK - WEBPACK HTML PLUGIN - SASS - GH-PAGES, entre otros
 - 🎨 [Ili Artes - Arts and Crafts][github_iliartes] The capstone project from Module one on Microverse.
-Focused on reactive design, mobile menu functionality and navigation, This page is the first steps into a real project for a real artisan.
+Focused on reactive design, mobile menu functionality, and navigation, This page is the first step into a real project for a real artisan.
 - 💼 [Full Stack Portfolio - Personal portfolio][github_portfolio] Personal Project where I can display all my new projects and their features.
-Dynamic population of projects, Reactve design for mobile and desktop
+The dynamic population of projects, Reactve design for mobile and desktop

 ### Android Dev:

 - 👨‍🍳 [Vegan for days: recipes.][github_vegan] MVVM pattern, REST API source and Room database libraries, and AGILE with SCRUM project management

 - 🎲 [Lintu: Boardgames and Cafe: catalog.][github_lintu] Clean Architecture with MVVM, REST API source, OAuth 2.0, Jetpack Compose

-- ☂️ [Blu: Weather app.][github_blu] REST API, Fragments, recyclerview, MVVM
+- ☂️ [Blu: Weather app.][github_blu] REST API, Fragments, RecyclerView, MVVM

 - 🎮 [Minesweepper.][github_mine] One of the first complete projects done with JetBrains Academy for Kotlin